DOX69/DOX69/README.md

 - 🌐 **LinkedIn**: www.linkedin.com/in/mickael-rakotoarinivo

 ## ⚡Fun Fact
-Did you know that I used to be a waiter and a cook?
-Life's twists and turns led me to the world of data, and I've never looked back.
+My journey began with dreams of becoming a doctor, an accountant, or a teacher, but life had other plans.
+I found myself working in restaurants🍳 Life's twists and turns led me to the world of data, and I've never looked back.
+Now, I'm on a mission to blend my culinary skills with data magic!
 Bon appétit! 🍽️📊